phenaproxima/starshot-prototype/README.md

 ## How we choose which modules and themes to include
 Right now it's pretty much "let's add whatever we think is useful for most people".
 [We're working on defining a policy and process for this.](https://github.com/phenaproxima/starshot-prototype/issues/11) If you have an idea for a module to include, by all means [open an issue](https://github.com/phenaproxima/starshot-prototype/issues/new/choose)!

-Several formal work tracks have been defined for Starshot; [see the relevant issue on drupal.org](https://www.drupal.org/project/starshot/issues/3454529).
+Several formal work tracks have been defined for Drupal CMS; [see the relevant issue on drupal.org](https://www.drupal.org/project/starshot/issues/3454529).

 ## Known issues & workarounds

 ### `Error: unknown command "quick-start" for "ddev"`
-If you see an error like this, you probably previously set up Starshot with DDEV in another directory with the same name as the current one.
+If you see an error like this, you probably previously set up Drupal CMS with DDEV in another directory with the same name as the current one.
 DDEV can't have two projects with the same name, so change the directory name to something unique and try `ddev quick-start` again.

 ### Server timeout
-Some users might experience a timeout after logging into Starshot, particularly when the PHP web server remains idle for some time.
+Some users might experience a timeout after logging into Drupal CMS, particularly when the PHP web server remains idle for some time.

 You may see an error like this:
 ```